At what age should a puppy be vaccinated? When to vaccinate puppies: pet vaccination schedule

 What annual vaccinations do dogs get?
 What vaccinations does a dog need after one year?

 Routine annual vaccinations for dogs are given to protect against canine distemper, viral hepatitis, parvovirus enteritis, leptospirosis and rabies.
-Vaccinating a dog at one year or 2 years is no different from vaccinations every subsequent year.
+Vaccinating a dog at one or two years of age is no different from vaccinations every subsequent year.

 How often should a dog be vaccinated?
 What is the frequency of vaccinations for dogs?